Subject area: Social Anthropology

 Why choose Social Anthropology at the University of Edinburgh?

-We are ranked in the top 10 universities in Europe for anthropology in the QS World University Rankings by Subject 2017.
+We're ranked in Europe's top 10 universities for anthropology in the QS World University Rankings by Subject 2018.

 You will bring theory to life by carrying out your own research and fieldwork, in the UK or abroad, and spending up to four months on an individual research project that will form the basis of your dissertation in Year 4.